HometownKendal, Cumbria, UK

 My other life

-For most of the year, I work as a Research Fellow in Global Nutrition, with a focus on micronutrient deficiencies in low-income countries.
-I look forward to my work guiding trail running as an International Mountain Leader, which provides completely different challenges and welcome time away from the computer.
+For most of the year, I work as a researcher in nutrition and sustainable food systems in low and middle-income countries.
+I look forward to my days spent guiding, which provide completely different challenges and welcome time away from the computer.

 In my free time